Close Menu

 This does not bode well for the legacy of the Games.
 Scaring away customers, on the assumption that they will gratefully return is an unconventional sales tactic.
 “The long-term trend implications are huge,” said John Boulding, “The UK has traditionally been part of a visit to ‘Europe’ for long-haul visitors.
 But they can then save time, avoid high visa costs, and benefit from Schiphol’s or Charles de Gaulle’s freedom from APD if they avoid the UK.
 The Olympics is now making them do so.
 The legacy of this example is not a happy picture for the UK.”

-2012 London Olympic games pictures tourism
+London pictures tourism

 News Team